 The Hematology and Medical Oncology Fellowship Program was designed for MDs with Board Certification in Internal Medicine, or have completed their training and intend to become certified in Internal Medicine; and have long-term career goals in academic medicine.
 Eligible applicants are considered for a possible position based on their: academic credentials, ability, overall preparedness, communication skills, aptitude, personal qualities (such as motivation and integrity), and other written criteria developed by the Program Director and approved by the Associate Dean for Graduate Medical Education.
 In the past 7 years, over 1700 candidates have applied to the program.

 Presently, the Hematology and Medical Oncology Fellowship program is offered by the Emory Winship Cancer Institute.
 The three-year fellowship leads to board eligibility in medical oncology and hematology.
 The four or five fellows selected annually each receive three-year stipends.
 Fellows who are interested in additional research training and have obtained faculty sponsorship may apply to federal or private agencies for research funding during subsequent years.

 During the first year of training, Hematology and Medical Oncology fellows receive broad practical experience in medical oncology and hematology through rotations at Emory University Hospital, Winship Cancer Institute, Atlanta VA, Grady Hospital, and Emory University Hospital Midtown.
 Throughout the training period, in addition to clinical rotations, fellows have 18 months of research during the 3 year period.
-In the past 3 years, 5 of our graduates became Hematology and Medical Oncology Faculty members.
+Over the past 3 years, 7 of our graduates became Hematology and Medical Oncology Faculty members.